ProjectALTAIR/AIFCOMSSwithCUPredictorTest/README.md

 Furthermore, the `/var/www/AIFCOMSSwithCUPredictorTest/predict/preds` and `/var/www/AIFCOMSSwithCUPredictorTest/gfs`
 directories must be given full (rwx) access by the PHP interpreter and both `predict.py` files.
 The simplest way to do so is using `sudo chmod a+rwx [directory]`, although safety-conscious users may want to be more selective with their permissions.

+***If*** you have SELinux (Security-Enhanced Linux) enabled, you will need to do this [couple of extra steps](https://github.com/ProjectALTAIR/AIFCOMSSwithCUPredictorTest/blob/master/README_CaveatsInstallingOnSELinux.md).

 Navigate back to `/var/www/AIFCOMSSwithCUPredictorTest/` and run `pip install -r requirements_python3.11.txt` to install the Python requirements.
 Change directories to `/var/www/AIFCOMSSwithCUPredictorTest/predict/` and run